k21971/EvilHack/doc/evilhack-changelog.md

 - More Drow abilities, strengths and weaknesses
 - New object - potion of drow poison
 - Fix: correct Drow entry in role.c
+- Drow race starts with a pet spider (role dependent), new spider type monsters